faizi-cybsec/secure-password-vault/README.md

 This project is licensed under the MIT License.

+## Disclaimer

-Note: This project is intended as an educational demonstration of offline password management concepts and secure local credential storage.
+This project is an educational offline password manager demonstrating local credential storage, master-password protection, and password generation concepts.
+It is intended for learning and portfolio purposes.